heroku/cli/.github/ISSUE_TEMPLATE.md

 **This project is for the Heroku CLI only and issues are reviewed as we are able.
-If you need more immediate assistence or help with anything not specific to the CLI itself, please use https://help.heroku.com.**
+If you need more immediate assistance or help with anything not specific to the CLI itself, please use https://help.heroku.com.**

 Do you want to request a *feature* or report a *bug*?
 -----------------------------------------------------